harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure.md

 <details>
 <summary>Install additional tools</summary>

 If your build requires a tool that isn't already available on the VM, you can use a step to install it directly or run it in a Docker image.
-There are a variety of steps you an use to do this, such as:
+There are a variety of steps you can use to do this, such as:

 * [Run step](../../ci-technical-reference/run-step-settings.md)
 * [Background step](../../ci-technical-reference/background-step-settings.md)